Educators and Groups

-Nature Station has a wonderful mix of live animal displays, native gardens, static exhibits and interpretive naturalists to easily build an educational message about the environment, resource conservation, animal life histories, and more.
+The Woodlands Nature Station offers an exciting mix of live animal displays, native gardens, static exhibits, and knowledgeable interpretive naturalists to easily build a fun and educational curriculum about the environment, resource conservation, animal life histories, and more.
 We are members of the National Association for Interpretation.

-The Planetarium now serves as a NASA Educator Resource Center.
-Contact us at 800-455-5897 about how you can receive educational materials provided by NASA.
+All of our programs correlate with Kentucky and Tennessee educational standards.
+The Golden Pond Planetarium now serves as a NASA Educator Resource Center.
+Contact us at 270.924.2243 about how you can receive educational materials provided by NASA.

-Homeplace 1850s Working Farm and Living History Museum–A portal to the past
+Homeplace 1850s Working Farm and Living History Museum

-Give your students a view of life in 1850s western Tennessee and Kentucky with a visit to the Homeplace 1850s Farm.
+Step back in time- no time travel machine required!
+Give your students a first-hand view of life in 1850s western Tennessee and Kentucky with a visit to the Homeplace 1850s Farm- a real, working farm.
 We feature heritage breeds of livestock and heirloom plants in the fields and gardens, and your students can participate in chores and activities of the time period.
 We are members of the National Association for Interpretation and the Association of Living History, Farm, and Agricultural Museums.

-The 3-mile drive in the Elk & Bison Prairie will take your class back to a time before European settlement of the area — when elk and bison were common in western Kentucky.
-Our efforts to restore native grasses and wildflowers offer up close viewing of some incredible native plants and animals which easily compliments a conservation message.
+The 3.5-mile drive in the Elk & Bison Prairie will take your class back to a time before European settlement of the area — when elk and bison were common in Western Kentucky.
+Our efforts to restore native grasses and wildflowers offer up close viewing of some incredible native plants and animals which easily complements a conservation message.